John C. Young (pastor)

 John Clarke Young (August 12, 1803 – June 23, 1857) was an American educator and pastor who was the fourth president of Centre College in Danville, Kentucky.
 A graduate of Dickinson College and Princeton Theological Seminary, he entered the ministry in Lexington, Kentucky, in 1828.
 He accepted the presidency of Centre College in 1830, holding the position until his death in 1857, making him the longest-serving president in the college's history.
-He is regarded as one of the college's best presidents, as he increased the endowment of the college more than five-fold during his term, and increased graduating class size from two students in his first year to forty-three in his final year.
+He is regarded as one of the college's best presidents, as he increased the endowment of the college more than five-fold during his term and increased the graduating class size from two students in his first year to forty-seven in his final year.

-Continuing to preach while in office, Young accepted the pastorate of the Danville Presbyterian Church in 1834, and founded the Second Presbyterian Church in Danville in 1852.
+Continuing to preach while in office, Young accepted the pastorate of the Danville Presbyterian Church in 1834 and founded the Second Presbyterian Church in Danville in 1852.
 He was a respected member of the church and was elected moderator of the Presbyterian Church's General Assembly in 1853.
 He published several sermons and speeches as part of this work, including one about temperance and several in support of the gradual emancipation of slaves.

 Young is the namesake of several facets of the college today, including Young Hall and the John C. Young Scholars Program.
 He was the father of William C. Young, who later became Centre's eighth president.

 Early life and education

-Young was born on August 12, 1803, in Greencastle, Pennsylvania, to Reverend John Young and Mary Clarke Young.
+Young was born on August 12, 1803, in Greencastle, Pennsylvania, to John Young and Mary Clarke Young.
 He was the youngest child and an only son.
 As his father died while John was still an infant, he was raised almost entirely by his mother and educated at home by his grandfather, George Clark.

 He moved to New York City to study at a classical school under John Borland, described as an "eminent teacher in the city of New York", before going to college.
 His uncle, the seven-term U.S. House Clerk Matthew St. Clair Clarke, offered to mentor him in a law-based profession, but he declined and decided to follow his father into the ministry.
 Young enrolled at Columbia College (now Columbia University), where he spent three years.
 He eventually transferred to Dickinson College in his native Pennsylvania, and he graduated with honors in 1823.
 He spent two years after graduation in New York, teaching algebra at the classical school he attended for the first and serving as an assistant to the professor of mathematics at Columbia for the second.
 In 1825, he enrolled at Princeton Theological Seminary, where he spent three years studying theology, specifically the interpretation of the Bible based upon the principles of Scottish common sense realism.
 He also tutored students at the College of New Jersey (now Princeton University).
 He graduated from Princeton Theological Seminary with a Doctor of Divinity degree in 1828.